 Zidovudine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+These include hypersensitivity reaction or rash, lactic acidosis (buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).

 Contact your health care provider right away if you have any of the following symptoms: